stuartlangridge/ubuntu-app-test/README.md

 ## The claim secret

 Both server and client look for a file called `claim_secret`.
-This file is not in the repository; it should contain a long random string, and there must be a copy of it in the server folder on the server, and a copy of the same file in the client folder on the client.
+This file is not in the repository; on the client it should contain one long random string, and on the server it should contain many long random strings, each of which matches one client random string.
+So you can allocate a new claim secret to a new worker, and revoke it later if required.
 It's there so random people can't pretend to be the client and spam the server with new device names.